eth-act/planning/projects.md

 **Outputs:**

 - Stateless program described in [execution-specs](https://github.com/ethereum/execution-specs) with tests.
+    - We note that the EL should also commit to execution payload to enable the execution payload to be placed inside of blobs.
 - Reproducible compilation workflow
 - Compiles to a [standardized](https://github.com/eth-act/zkvm-standards) target
     - This process makes it explicitly clear, how many targets there are and what assumptions we are making about them.